FilterdWater/simple-personal-website-v2/src/content/blog/About-Me/index.md

   Specifically, I use [ProtonMail](https://proton.me/mail).

 - **I Often use FOSS**
-  I use Linux, referred to as [GNU/Linux](https://en.wikipedia.org/wiki/GNU/Linux_naming_controversy) by some, and [GrapheneOS](https://grapheneos.org/) on my phone.
+  I like using Linux, referred to as [GNU/Linux](https://en.wikipedia.org/wiki/GNU/Linux_naming_controversy) by some, and [GrapheneOS](https://grapheneos.org/).

 - **I Can Vibrate My Eyes**
-  Although I often tend to forget I can!
+  Although I often tend to forget I can.

 ---